 In this study, we aim to implement novel technical optimizations to improve breast cancer detectability on DWI in women with dense breasts.
 Results of this study will provide valuable information as to the potential of using DWI as a screening tool that complements x-ray mammography and is faster, less expensive, and safer than DCE MRI for earlier detection of malignancy in women with dense breasts.

-The objective of this project is to develop robust advanced multiparametric breast MRI markers to characterize DCIS risk prior to tissue sampling.
+The overall objective of this project is to develop robust advanced multiparametric breast MRI markers and radiomic signatures to characterize DCIS risk.
 Successful results of this study could lead to a decrease in unneccessary biopsies of calcifications and provide accurate assessments of DCIS risk of progression to invasive disease and recurrence after treatment.

-The goal of this research is to improve breast cancer treatment by identifying novel imaging markers of tumor immune response.
-Exciting advances in immunotherapeutic treatment approaches increase the need for new tools to quantify response and assess treatment efficacy in vivo.
+The goal of this research is to improve breast cancer treatment by identifying novel imaging markers of response to therapy in different cancer types.
+Exciting advances in treatment approaches increase the need for new tools to quantify response and assess treatment efficacy in vivo.